mu-hafiz/ProjectPlanning/LCD & OLED Display/Overview & Planning.md

 ## Idea

 The main idea is to take my existing bedroom controller and convert it so that it has an OLED display that can be used as a display menu.
-The menu system will be navigated using a potentiometer/rotary encoder, and will have buttons to confirm and go back from the menus.
+The menu system will be navigated using a potentiometer/rotary encoder, and will have buttons to confirm and go back from the menus

 ---
 ## Menu System